sijanec/sijanec/README.md

 ### Hi there 👋

+# This GitHub account is getting used less and less.
+I'll start forking repositories to my self-hosted Gitea instance on https://git.sijanec.eu/.

+Sadly, GitHub started annoying me with DMCA takedowns and premium features.
+It's not free, face it.

+So I decided to set up my own Gitea instance on my own server to promote the fact that relying on corporations *sucks*.

+For freshest code, visit https://git.šijanec.eu/

+-- Anton.

 <!--
 **sijanec/sijanec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.